dburriss/dburriss.github.io/_posts/2018-04-07-maintainable-unit-tests.md

 ### Accessors

-Not sure what else to call these but it is useful to have a static class that makes access to builders and other types you would use in setup.
+Not sure what else to call these but it is useful to have a static class that makes access to builders and other types you would use in setup simple.
 Typically I have `Given` and `A`.

 ```csharp
 /// <summary>